akakist/megatron/README.md

 Isn't it easier to immediately apply a reasonable architectural approach so that the timer does not create new threads?
 But besides the timer, there are many more useful things, but it’s absolutely impossible to do without a timer.

-Solution:
+**Solution**

 A service is a module that has an event processing function.

 The service sends a request to the timer service like give me an alert in a second.

 The request to the timer is placed in the event queue, removed from it and processed by the service.

-Then the timer sends a return event to the consumer service and this event also gets into the event queue and is then processed in handleEvent.
+Then the timer sends a backroute event to the consumer service and this event also gets into the event queue and is then processed in handleEvent.

 What do we have?
 Each service has only one mutex on the event queue and locks on push and pop.
 This is much easier to do than blocking the use of absolutely all class members. handleEvent runs in one thread, so there is no need to protect it with a mutex.

-What can Megatron do?
+*What can Megatron do?*

-Compile it and in the build/bin subdirectory find test_http It runs the apach benchmark on the megatron web server.
+Compile it and in the ``build/bin`` subdirectory find ``test_http``

+It runs the apach benchmark on the megatron web server.

-Result: 270 thousand requests per second.
+Result: 270 thousand requests per second (currently 330k).
 Compare with nginx - 195 thousand.
 We think what's wrong, our server produces text from memory, and nginx - from disk.
 We make sure that the same file is returned from disk - we have a result of 197.5 thousand requests.
 It works faster than nginx, all other things being equal, by a little more than 1%.
 And this is in C++!
 Even if the software is 20% slower than Nginx, then this is already a good result, but here it is faster.

-RPC
+**RPC**

 Megatron can transmit events over the network to another node.
 The client-server architecture is built using 2 calls - sendEvent(destaddr....), and on the server - passEvent() - send via the reverse route.

 We just take it and implement it in 5 minutes.
 Moreover, if we created a cloud and the event passed through several nodes, then it will return via the reverse route.
-Moreover, you can send an event from the GUI window class, if the class is inherited from one class and the response is also returned to this GUI class.
+Moreover, you can send an event from the GUI window class,

+if the class is inherited from one class and the response is also returned to this GUI class.

-You can spend half an hour implementing a display to show some technological parameters that are on the server.
+You can spend half an hour implementing a display to show some hardware parameters that are on the embedded device.

-In build/bin there is a test test_http_rpc
+*In build/bin there is a test test_http_rpc*

 This is an HTTP server that accepts a request, then makes a request to another node, waits for a response and then makes a response to the initially received HTTP request.
 Rate the speed, it showed me 117 thousand requests per second.
-Once again, this means receiving an HTTP request, sending a request to a third-party server, waiting for a response from it, and responding to the HTTP client.
-Let's build a similar system on Apache Kafka, what will the speed be?
-I'll check later.
-Even if Apache Kafka is not worse in quality than Nginx, then there will be one extra passage of the event to the broker.

-That is, we have that in Megatron the broker is linked with handleEvent and there is no need to waste time pulling events over the network from the broker.
+That is, we have that in Megatron the broker is linked with handleEvent and there is no need to waste time pulling events over the network from the broker, like apache kafka.

-Other goodies:
+**Other goodies**

 Telnet service.
 Any service can order console commands from this service, which will be sent to the customer when the user enters it on the console.
 This way you can organize the management of the backend or just view some of the internals.
 Much like on various devices.